Evelyn Baring, 1st Earl of Cromer: British Controller-General of Egypt

 When Baring first arrived in Egypt in 1877, the country's finances were in shambles.
 Ismail Pasha, Khedive of Egypt, borrowed millions of pounds from European financiers for projects to build the Suez Canal, his personal use, and to cover persistent tax shortfalls.
 His finances depended on money obtained from Egypt's cotton industry, which flourished during the American Civil War.
 But after the war, as American cotton entered European markets once again, the price of cotton fell dramatically.
 As a result, Egypt's cotton was no longer the cash crop it used to be.
 Ismail Pasha found himself unable to pay off even the interest on his debts.

 At first, Ismail attempted to call on his parliament to raise more tax money, but Parliament resisted, as it consisted mostly of large landowners, who were lightly taxed.
 In desperation, Ismail turned to the European powers to help him out of his financial troubles.
 After some rocky negotiations the Dual Control system was instituted, whereby a French and a British controller were appointed to oversee Egypt's finances.
 Sir Evelyn Baring was appointed as the British Controller.
-Egyptian historian Al-Sayyid Marsot considers this desperate attempt on Ismail's part to obtain European help to have opened the way for foreign control of Egypt's finances, and eventual incorporation of Egypt into the British Empire.
+Egyptian historian Afaf Lufti al-Sayyid-Marsot considers this desperate attempt on Ismail's part to obtain European help to have opened the way for foreign control of Egypt's finances, and eventual incorporation of Egypt into the British Empire.

+Despite, Sir Evelyn's ties to Barings Bank through his family, and that bank's significant financial stake in Egyptian debt, no concern for apparent conflict of interest in his appointment was ever apparent; nor did the possibility of mixed motives ever give the government pause in supporting Baring's economic programmes.

 Baring and his fellow controller's de facto control of Egypt's finances meant they wielded considerable influence in both the Egyptian and British governments.
-Owning a large proportion of Egypt's debt himself, when Ismail refused to declare bankruptcy, Baring pressured his government to depose Ismail, which they did in 1879.
+When Ismail refused to declare bankruptcy, Baring pressured his government to depose Ismail, which they did in 1879.
 The general population of Egypt widely blamed Ismail for the country's financial struggles, and his removal was greeted with relief.
 Ismail was succeeded by his son Tawfiq, who cooperated with the European consuls.